datactive/bigbang/README.md

 ### Collecting Git Information

 As of now, the git collection clones targeted repos into `<./git_data/sample_git_repos>` which can take some time.
-After cloning these repos, &Repo.py& will collect information from these them.
-It works very similarly to mail collection.
+This works similarly to mail collection.
 While in the bigbang directory, run

 ```bash
 python bin/collect_git.py -u https://github.com/scipy/scipy.git